binzailani3136/crudl-example-express/README.md

 ## Limitations
 * Sorting with MongoDB is case sensitive.
 With aggregation, it is possible to implement case-insensitive sorting.
+* Searching is only possible on one field per ressource (this is an API limitation).

 ## Known issues
 We've been working on CRUDL for almost a year and (from our point of view) we've solved the most important and difficult issues.
 That said, there's still a lot to and here's an incomplete list of some upcoming features: